Playing Dungeon Crawl Stone Soup online is currently only possible in non-graphical/ASCII mode, yet it provides the following advantages:

 • It also serves the latest development version and is very regularly updated.

-• Also known as RHF.
+• Also known as CXC.

-• Located in Jyväskylä, Finland, Europe.
+• Located in France, Europe.

 • It serves the latest released and the previous version of Dungeon Crawl Stone Soup.